-On April 10, 2019, the Company's Board of Directors approved the amendment and renewal of the shareholder rights plan and, on the same date, the Company and Computershare Trust Services of Canada entered into an amended and restated shareholder rights plan agreement (the "Plan").
-The Plan was approved by the shareholders on May 15, 2019.
+On March 3, 2022, the Company's Board of Directors approved the amendment and renewal of the shareholder rights plan and, on April 6, 2022, the Company and Computershare Trust Services of Canada entered into an amended and restated shareholder rights plan agreement (the "Plan").
+The Plan was approved by the shareholders on May 10, 2022.
 The Plan is designed to provide adequate time for the Board and the shareholders to assess an unsolicited takeover bid for the Company.
 In addition, the Plan provides the Board with sufficient time to explore and develop alternatives for maximizing shareholder value if a takeover bid is made, as well as provide shareholders with an equal opportunity to participate in a takeover bid to receive full and fair value for their common shares.
-The Plan will expire at the closure of the Company's annual meeting of shareholders in 2022 unless the Plan is reconfirmed and approved by shareholders at such meeting.
+The Plan will expire at the closure of the Company's annual meeting of shareholders in 2025 unless the Plan is reconfirmed and approved by shareholders at such meeting.